History of Białystok: Martial law

-In connection with the imposition of martial law in Poland in December 1981, the operation "Fir" (Jodła) was announced at the Provincial Headquarters of the Citizens' Militia in Bialystok.
+In connection with the imposition of martial law in Poland in December 1981, the operation "Fir" (Jodła) was announced at the Provincial Headquarters of the Milicja Obywatelska in Bialystok.
 On the night of 12/13 December, a total of 40 people were arrested, and the following 19 were arrested on the following days.
 Some of the internees were released until the end of December 1981.
 On 1 May 1982 Many thousands participants in independent 1 May demonstrations in, Białystok as well as in other places in the country.
 Citizens are also forbidden to move in public places from 22:00 to 6:00.
 The then voivode of Białystok Voivodeship, Kazimierz Dunaj, issued his own ordinances, banned the sale of alcoholic beverages, suspended the activities of theaters, philharmonics, museums, circuses, shooting ranges, community centers, and cultural and educational institutions.
 Managers of workplaces were obliged to their proper functioning.
 The voivode militarized workplaces, such as the Municipal Transport Company in Białystok, the Water and Sewerage Company, and the Provincial Headquarters of Fire Brigades.
 All phone connections blocked.
 There were no mass strikes at workplaces in Białystok.
 There was only an interruption of work in some workplaces, in Białystok Zakłady Podzespołów Telewizji Unitra Biazet.
 Attempts were also made to strike at the heating plant in Biawara.

 Collapse of the communist regime

 Although the election of 1989 was definitely won by "Solidarity" movement, the Communist party was still active.
 8 January 1989.
 Employees of the Party Provincial Committee (then at Próchniaka Street), as usual began arriving to the compound early in the morning.
 Then, a group of students entered the building and blocked the entrance.
 On the balcony above the entrance appeared banners with the inscriptions "Occupation" and "PZPR Buildings for the University".
 Parallel, previously prepared sheets of gray paper appeared in the city with information - "The branch of the University of Warsaw in Bialystok is in a tragic housing situation.
 The PZPR has wonderful, unused facilities, built by the efforts of the entire nation.
 They should serve science."
 On Tuesday, Marian Gała, the Białystok voivode, invited students for talks.
-On the same day an agreement was signed with the city and party authorities that the PZPR buildings were handed over to the Bialystok branch of the Warsaw University.
+On the same day an agreement was signed with the city and party authorities that the PZPR buildings were handed over to the Białystok branch of the Warsaw University.